Ministers and Staff of First Presbyterian

 Danielle Frerer is a Tupelo native who currently works at Tupelo High School as a show choir director and music teacher.
 She received her Bachelor of Music Education degree from Mississippi College and her Master of Music Education degree from the University of Mississippi.
 Previously, she taught middle school choir and was a children’s choir director at Fondren Presbyterian Church in Jackson, MS. Her hobbies are cooking, singing, playing guitar, and dancing.
 Danielle feels incredibly blessed to work with the children and youth of First Presbyterian.

-I was born, baptized and reared in these halls and pews and am honored to serve in this role.
-It is humbling to work with the youth group that nurtured my faith and helped shaped me during my middle school and high school years!
-Since high school, I have earned a degree in Biblical Studies with an emphasis in Christian Ministry from Belhaven College, married Jason McDuffie, served with Jason as Camp Directors of Presbyterian Camp on Okoboji Lake in Northwest Iowa and welcomed three children into this world – Joey, 9; Carter, 5; and Emma, 3.
-A week at the beach, fun times outside, trying to stay a step ahead of my kids, and good conversations with friends are a few of my favorite things!
+Melissa McDuffie currently serves as Interim Co-Youth Director at First Presbyterian Church.
+She was born, baptized and reared in these halls and pews and is honored to serve in this role.
+She finds it is humbling to work with the youth group that nurtured her faith and helped shaped her during her middle school and high school years!
+After high school, she earned a degree in Biblical Studies with an emphasis in Christian Ministry from Belhaven College, married Jason McDuffie, served with Jason as Camp Directors of Presbyterian Camp on Okoboji Lake in Northwest Iowa and welcomed three children into this world – Joey, 9; Carter, 5; and Emma, 3.
+A week at the beach, fun times outside, trying to stay a step ahead of their kids, and good conversations with friends are a few of my favorite things!

-My name is Allison Neal, and I am excited to introduce myself to you as FPC’s Communications Director.
-I am a lifelong resident of North Mississippi and currently reside in Oxford where I am studying English Education with a minor in Journalism.
-I have spent the past 6 years working in public relations.
-I served as the Nettleton High School Yearbook Editor, Newspaper Co-Editor, Weekly Newscast Anchor, and Jr. Civitan Public Relations Coordinator.
-I was also named the 2015 State of Mississippi High School Yearbook Editor of the Year.
-I spent one year at Itawamba Community College, where I served as the yearbook editor.
+Allison Neal is excited to serve as FPC’s Communications Director.
+She is a lifelong resident of North Mississippi and currently resides in Oxford where she is studying English Education with a minor in Journalism.
+She has spent the past 6 years working in public relations.
+She served as the Nettleton High School Yearbook Editor, Newspaper Co-Editor, Weekly Newscast Anchor, and Jr. Civitan Public Relations Coordinator.
+She was also named the 2015 State of Mississippi High School Yearbook Editor of the Year.
+She spent one year at Itawamba Community College, where I served as the yearbook editor.

-I work specifically with church’s Facebook page, The Tower, website, event flyer design, Constant Contact, and weekly newsletter.
+Allison works specifically with the church’s Facebook page, website, event flyer design, Constant Contact, weekly newsletter, and monthly Tower publications.

 Mary P. “Miss Sunny” Waters is Director of our weekday Preschool and Kindergarten Program.
 A graduate of Canton High School, she then attended Mississippi University for Women.